 Alicia received her juris doctor degree from Michigan State University and her bachelor of arts degree in Political Science from the University of Michigan.
 Prior to coming to MAPSA, Alicia worked for the Sixth Judicial Circuit of Michigan as a Projects Coordinator tasked with the court’s legislative agenda.
 Alicia has also worked as legal counsel for the Michigan House Republican Policy Office, Governor John Engler’s Legal Division, the Michigan Senate Majority Counsel’s office, and the office of United States Senator Spencer Abraham.

 She has taught political science and administrative law as an adjunct professor.
-Alicia resides in Brighton with husband and three children.
+Alicia resides in Brighton with her husband and three children.
 She coaches youth softball, is an active hockey mom, and an avid University of Michigan fan (Go Blue!).

 Angi directs the program development and financial operations for MAPSA.
 Angi's focus is not only on MAPSA's sustainability and adherence to best practices in budget management but also in identifying program and grant opportunities for MAPSA members.